ritesh9835/ai-hr-assistant/README.md

 - naviagte to hr-bot folder and do `npm install`
 - run frotnend code `npm start`

 ### This project is developed as assignment of IIIT, Bangalore AI/ML PG Program.
-Please feel free to extand this based on your requirements.
+Please feel free to extend this based on your requirements.